Rayologist/url-shortener/README.md

 - 7: ([bit.ly](https://bitly.com/)): [a-zA-Z0-9] ** 7 => 3,521,614,606,208

-Considering the services above, shortened length of `5` will suit this task:
+Considering the statistics above, shortened length of `5` will suit this task:

-1. Shortend length of `5` is successfully used in production
+1. We are building a small-scale application that is not likely to consume all possible combiantions.
-2. We are building a url shortener that does not have large amount of users.
+2. Shortened length of `5` is successfully used in production

 ### 2. Dealing with Collisions of Short URLs